Crawford Ker

-Crawford Francis Ker (born May 5, 1962) is a former American football guard in the National Football League (NFL) for the Dallas Cowboys and Denver Broncos.
+Crawford Francis Ker (born May 5, 1962) is an American former professional football player who was a guard in the National Football League (NFL) for the Dallas Cowboys and Denver Broncos.
 He played college football at the University of Florida.

-Early years
+Early life

 Ker was born in Philadelphia, Pennsylvania, and was the only son of George and Anne Ker.
 His father George immigrated to the United States from Scotland, and had previously served in the British Army as a Buckingham Palace guard.
 When Ker was young, his family moved to Florida, and his father worked several jobs to support the family in Dunedin, Florida; running a lawn service during the day and working at a convenience store at night.
 After school, and during weekends and summers, Ker followed his father's steps with his work ethic.

 In the mid-1970s, George managed the kitchen at a sports restaurant in Clearwater, Florida, where Ker worked as a busboy while he was in high school.
 During school semester breaks and vacations, he also waited tables and cooked in the kitchen.

 Ker attended Dunedin High School in Dunedin.
 During his junior year in high school, he decided to become a professional football player.
 He had not played high school football before his junior year, but he started working out; after beginning high school at 145 pounds, he bulked up to 210.

 As a senior, he was named All-Conference and the Dunedin Falcons football team won a Pinellas County championship, but no Division I football programs recruited him to play college football.
 He graduated in 1980, but he wanted to play at a big school to improve his chances of being drafted in the NFL, so he worked out during the first year after graduation, adding another fifty pounds to his six-foot, four-inch frame.